The Japan Society

 Tuesday 30 September 2025

-In July, August and October 2025 we showcased some highly engaging lectures that explored the Kansai art scene, testimonies of atomic bomb survivors, and how the cultural legacy of HIV and AIDS is explored in Japan.
+In July, August and September 2025 we showcased some highly engaging lectures that explored the Kansai art scene, testimonies of atomic bomb survivors, and how far-right movements have evolved in 21st-century Japan.

-We would like to pay a special thanks to our speakers: Dr Iza Kavedžija, documentary director Megumi Inman and Dr Mark Pendleton together with everyone who attended the lectures.
+We would like to pay a special thanks to our speakers: Dr Iza Kavedžija, documentary director Megumi Inman and Dr Yutaka Yoshida together with everyone who attended the lectures.
 Please read below for a summary of the lectures.

 Click here for upcoming lectures and Join The Japan Society Mailing List to stay informed of future events.